datacarpentry/r-socialsci/episodes/01-R basics.md

 ## Using the console in RStudio

-If you type simple arithmetic expressions into the console it will be evaluated and the result displayed immedediately below.
+If you type simple arithmetic expressions into the console it will be evaluated and the result displayed immediately below.

 In order to save the result for further use it is necessary to assign the value of the expression to a variable.

 ## Creating variables and assigning values

-Varaibles are usually given short but meaningful names.
+Variables are usually given short but meaningful names.
 You can use uppercase characters if you want, but remember that R is case sensitive, so that you must be consistent when calling the variable later.
 You can also use numbers as part of a variable name but you cannot start the name with a number.
 There are some words which cannot be used as variable names such as 'if' or 'function'.
 You can get a complete list of these words using the `help("reserved")` or `?reserved` commands from the console.

-You can use the `.` caharacter as part of the name but this is not recommended.
+You can use the `.` character as part of the name but this is not recommended.
 If you wish to make longer variable names more readable, using the `_` character helps.

 ~~~
 Age <- 60